Rules of Noon Sakinah and Tanween

 Idgham without Ghunnah

-Idgham: Idgham means to merge two letter sounds or to put something into the other.
+Idgham: Idgham means to merge the sounds of two letters, or to join one sound into another.

-If the letter Laam ( ل ), Raa ( ر ) comes after Noon Sakinah ( نۡ ) or Tanween, then we don’t pronounce the noon sound.
+If the letter Laam ( ل ), or Raa ( ر ) comes after Noon Sakinah or Tanween, then we don’t pronounce the noon sound.

-When we apply the same rule, we don’t make the Ghunnah sound.
+When we apply this rule we don’t make the Ghunnah sound.

 Idgham with Ghunnah

-Just imitate the examples below and focus on red-colored spots while doing it.
+Just imitate the examples below and focus on the red-colored spots while doing it.

-Idghaam with Ghunnah letters however are easily remembered by the word “Yanmu / ينمو”.
+The Idghaam with Ghunnah letters are easily remembered by the word “Yanmu / ينمو “.

 Izhar